Threatened bird conservation in Murray-Darling Basin wetland and floodplain habitat

 How will the research help?

-threatened bird species.
-This will be valuable for taking advantage of the opportunities presented through environmental water management, Ramsar listing
+bird species.
+This will be valuable for taking advantage of the opportunities presented through environmental water management, Ramsar listing of wetlands,

-floodplain habitats of the Murray-Darling Basin for foraging and breeding.
-These habitats also support numerous threatened terrestrial species at different
+habitats of the Murray-Darling Basin for foraging and breeding.
+These habitats also support numerous threatened terrestrial species at different points

 important drought refuges.